-Seiland is an alpine island with many peaks above 800 m, and makes up the most easterly section of Norway’s alpine coastal landscape.
-The two glaciers, Seilandsjøkelen and Nordmannsjøkelen, are Europe’s most northerly outside Svalbard.
-In no other place can glaciers be found so close to sea level.
-Unfortunately, there are few other places where glaciers are melting more quickly.
-Climate change is causing the glaciers to retreat at a rapid rate, and your map will probably show larger glaciers than actually remain.
+Seiland is an alpine island with many peaks above 800 m, and makes up the easternmost part of Norway’s alpine coastal landscape.
+The two glaciers, Seilandsjøkelen and Nordmannsjøkelen, are the northernmost glaciers in Europe outside of Svalbard.
+Nowhere else have glaciers formed so close to sea level – and unfortunately, few places are they melting faster.
+Climate change is causing the glaciers to retreat at a rapid rate, and your map will probably show larger glaciers than what actually exists today.
+Nordmannsjøkelen is listed on the Global Glacier Casualty List as a glacier in the process of disappearing.

 Blue ice on Seilandsjøkelen.
 Photo: Randulf Valle